datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 Methods are called in a similar fashion using the syntax `df_object.method()`.
 As an example, `surveys_df.head()` gets the first few rows in the DataFrame `surveys_df` using **the `head()` method**.
-With a method, we can supply extra information in the parens to control behaviour.
+With a method, we can supply extra information in the parentheses to control behaviour.

 Let's look at the data using these.